tmtsoftware/csw/docs/src/main/commons/command.md

 :   @@snip [JCommandIntegrationTest.java](../../../../csw-framework/src/test/java/csw/framework/command/JCommandIntegrationTest.java) { #subscribe-for-result }

 ### query
-Query for the result of a long running command which was sent as Submit to get a `CommandResponse` as a Future.
+Query for the result of a long-running command which was sent as Submit to get a `CommandResponse` as a Future.

 Scala
 :   @@snip [CommandServiceTest.scala](../../../../csw-framework/src/multi-jvm/scala/csw/framework/command/LongRunningCommandTest.scala) { #query-response }